 Previous public offerings by Islamic financial institutions in Nigeria

-Apart from Ja’iz plc, other Islamic financial institution that is active in the market is lotus capital whose share offering was done in 2008.
+Apart from Ja’iz plc, other Islamic financial institution that is active in the market is lotus capital whose initial share offering was done in 2008.
 The Lotus initial public offering opened on February 25, 2008 and closed on April 2, 2008; with total of one billion ordinary shares at N1.00 per unit.
 According to the management of the fund, that IPO was successful as the offering was over subscribed; to tell you how eager the Nigerian public are for ethical finance such as the one provided by Islamic financial institutions.
 A year before that offering, lotus investment yielded returns of about 38.9% according to the management of the fund.
 According to Hajara Adeola4, the Managing Director of the fund, in the year 2008 and 2009 lotus capital is the best performing fund in Nigeria beating the Nigerian stock exchange all share index.
 But, the first initial public offering of any Islamic financial institution is that of Ja’iz international plc in 2003 when it tried to rise the N2.5 billion needed at that time to acquire licenses for commercial banking in Nigeria, before it was later inflated to N25 billion by the new Central bank governor of the time Charles Soludo, with the introduction of his controversial capitalization program.
 The IPO, like that of lotus capital later, was oversubscribed by the Nigerian public who are eager for such kind of banking arrangement.
 But, the bank could not start operation because of the sudden introduction of higher capital ratio by the Central bank.
 All the two public offerings of shares of Islamic financial institutions in Nigeria (so far) were oversubscribed; that is why many people, this writer inclusive, support CBN governor Sanusi Lamido plan to issue Nigeria first Islamic Bond (Sukuk).
 For more on the issue of the introduction of Sukuk into the Nigerian capital market you can read my article, title: ‘SUKUK AS AN ALTERNATIVE SOURCE OF FUND FOR NIGERIAN GOVERNMENT’ on my blog (wwweconomicissues.blogspot.com).
-A more expanded version of this paper is to be included as a chapter in a forthcoming book on Islamic finance in Nigeria.
+A more expanded version of this paper is included as a chapter in the book "Essentials of Islamic banking and finance in Nigeria" (2013) edited by Kabir Isa Dandago, Aliyu Dahiru Muhammed and Umar A. Oseni.
 Thus, from the two previous sales of Islamic companies’ shares, one can conclude that the future sale of Nigerian government first Sukuk bond to the public will be oversubscribed too.

 Islamic banking in the world